JoeBouchard/neural-nets/readme.md

 Notes on the code used for the CS 5073 Project:

+All code files are in the Autoencoder directory.
+The testingdata, trainingdata, and Happiness_data.csv files and folders are for future work.

 The file "latest_autoencoder" includes a class for the standard autoencoder and a class for the sequential autoencoder.
 It also includes a function to test one of each on the MNIST clothing dataset; to run that function one